 15 Things California is famous for

-Hollywood and the whole film industry in the US is one of the most famous things in California.
+Hollywood and the whole film industry in the US are one of the most famous things in California.
 This enormous industry was historically located in the Hollywood district, and its name became synonymous with the industry in the US.
-The district had a huge role in influencing the US culture and the rest of the world later.
+The district had a huge role in later influencing the US culture and the rest of the world.

-Some notable media houses and studios located in Hollywood and surroundings include the Dolby Theater, MTV, Comedy Central, CBS Studios, NBC Studios, BET, NBC, etc. Some major studios moved from Holywood to nearby neighborhoods with time, but they are still considered part of the same film industry.
-Disney, Universal, and Warner are now located in San Fernando Valley, while Columbia is in Westside LA since 1990.
+Some notable media houses and studios in Hollywood and its surroundings include the Dolby Theater, MTV, Comedy Central, CBS Studios, NBC Studios, BET, and NBC.
+With time, some major studios moved from Holywood to nearby neighborhoods but are still considered part of the same film industry.
+Disney, Universal, and Warner are now located in San Fernando Valley, while Columbia has been in Westside LA since 1990.

-With Hollywood success came another thing California is famous for, the stars.
+With Hollywood’s success came another thing California is famous for, the stars.

 All the stars

-As important as it is, the entertainment industry is not even the biggest industry in California anymore.
-In only a few decades, Silicon Valley became one of the main forces of the Californian economy and even the American economy.
+As important as it is, the entertainment industry is not even the most significant industry in California anymore.
+In only a few decades, Silicon Valley became one of the main forces in the Californian and American economies.

-Named after the main material in microprocessors, Silicon Valley is home to most of the main technology, software, and internet companies.
+Named after the primary material in microprocessors, Silicon Valley is home to most of the main technology, software, and internet companies.
 Silicon Valley is the southernmost area of the San Francisco Bay Area, between San Jose and Palo Alto.
-However, as there are no official borders, it is one of the wealthiest regions in the world and consequently one of the hottest real estate markets.
+However, as there are no official borders, it is one of the wealthiest regions in the world and, consequently, one of the hottest real estate markets.

 Some world-famous companies located in silicon valley include Facebook, Google, Apple, Microsoft, Netflix, Tesla, and a few others.
-So, it’s more than probable that you are reading this article on a phone or PC from a company in the area, or at least using apps and programs from those companies.
+So, it’s probably that you are reading this article on a phone or PC from a company in the area or at least using apps and programs from those companies.

-Silicon Valley companies have made their way into our lives, redefined technology and our relation with it.
-It also became the synonym of a whole new mindset of innovative entrepreneurial spirit and a lifestyle.
+Silicon Valley companies have made their way into our lives and redefined technology and our relationship with it.
+It also became the synonym for a new innovative entrepreneurial spirit and lifestyle mindset.

 The beaches in California are legendary.
 With a long coast with golden sand beaches, the beaches in California are stunning.
-Some of them are very famous, like La Jolla, Venice Beach, Santa Monica, Malibu, but many others are lesser-known, yet they also deserve a visit.
+Some are very famous, like La Jolla, Venice Beach, Santa Monica, and Malibu, but many others are lesser-known, yet they also deserve a visit.

 Californian beaches are amazing for sunbathing, surfing, and people-watching.
-Unfortunately, they aren’t so great for swimming, as the water is quite cold, rarely reaching 20ºC and the waves can be quite big.
+Unfortunately, they aren’t so great for swimming, as the water is quite cold, rarely going above 20ºC, and the waves can be quite big.

-Surfing was introduced in California by Hawaiin students in the 1880s, and in the 1900s, it was already developing the famous Californian surf culture.
-But only in the 50s and 60s it truly exploded into the popular sport and way of life it is now.
+Surfing was introduced in California by Hawaiian students in the 1880s, and in the 1900s, it was already developing the famous Californian surf culture.
+But only in the 50s and 60s did it truly explodes into the popular sport and way of life it is now.

-Movies, music, and Tv shows created its allure and helped the sport getting even more popular with a permanent thriving scene, producing new surfing styles, its own music, and jargon.
+Movies, music, and Tv shows created its allure and helped the sport get even more popular with a thriving permanent scene, producing new surfing styles, its own music, and jargon.
 Surf has become so important that it has even been officially voted California’s official sport, and September 20 is now California Surfing Day.

 One other thing California is famous for is its giant trees, the California Redwoods.
 In fact, there are two distinct species of California Redwoods, the coast redwood (Sequoia sempervirens) and the giant sequoia (Sequoiadendron giganteum).
-Fun fact: They are both considered the state tree of California, as the legislator only mentioned California Redwoods, not identifying the species.
+Fun fact: They are both considered the California state tree, as the legislator only mentioned California Redwoods, not identifying the species.

-The Coast redwoods live up to 2000 years and reach more than 350 feet (107 m) of height.
-The tallest tree in the world is a Redwood named Hyperion with 379.7 feet (115.7 m).
+The Coast redwoods live up to 2000 years and reach more than 350 feet (107 m) in height.
+The tallest tree in the world is a Redwood named Hyperion, with 379.7 feet (115.7 m).
 Both trees are located in California.
 Hyperion is in Redwoods national park, while General Sherman is in Sequoia national park.

 Yosemite National Park

 California has a huge variety of national and state parks.
 Among those, Yosemite National Park in the Sierra Nevada is probably the most popular one.
-It holds some of the most famous natural landmarks in California and the US, like El Capitan, Half Dome, and Yosemite Falls.
+It holds some of the most famous landmarks in California and natural wonders in the US, like El Capitan, Half Dome, and Yosemite Falls.

-Created in 1890, Yosemite is a UNESCO heritage site since 1984.
-More than 3 million people visit this park to explore its deep valleys, grand meadows, ancient giant sequoias, a vast wilderness area, and much more.
+Created in 1890, Yosemite has been a UNESCO heritage site since 1984.
+More than 3 million people visit this park to explore its deep valleys, grand meadows, ancient giant sequoias, vast wilderness area, and much more.

-The Yosemite Valley attracts most of the park’s visitors, but the park is huge with 3 081 km², so there are many points of interest outside the main valley.
+Yosemite Valley attracts most of the park’s visitors, but the park is enormous, with 3 081 km², so there are many points of interest outside the main valley.

 If this wasn’t enough, it is also the lowest place on the continent, with 282 feet (86 meters) below sea level in Badwater Basin.
-It’s nowhere near the dead sea in Israel, but it’s still very impressive.
+It’s nowhere near the dead sea in Israel and Jordan, but it’s still very impressive.
 Curiously, Badwater is only 84.6 miles (136.2 km) east-southeast of Mount Whitney, the highest point in the contiguous United States.

 Wine country region